 If you are a man who is 100 or more pounds overweight, or a woman who is 80 or more pounds overweight, you may be a candidate for weight loss surgery.
 You may also be a candidate if you are less overweight but suffer from at least one obesity-related medical condition, such as diabetes or sleep apnea.
 As of 2011, the FDA approved the use of lap-band surgery, a restrictive weight loss surgery, for people with a body-mass index of 30 or higher who also have one co-morbdity.

 Weight is not the only factor to consider before choosing weight loss surgery.
 A candidate should also have tried to lose weight in the past without surgery and be able to demonstrate that they are willing and able to make long-term changes to their diet and exercise habits.

-Dr. Choi will do a physical examination and review your medical history to determine if you are a candidate for weight loss surgery.
+Whether you see Dr. Choi at our Fort Lauderdale, Miramar or Hialeah office, he will do a physical examination and review your medical history to determine if you are a candidate for weight loss surgery.
 You may also undergo a psychological exam and further physical testing.
 Your medical team will also work with you to ensure you’re aware of the potential benefits, risks and long-term lifestyle changes associated with weight loss surgery.